aregsar/aregsarblog/blog/2019/git-pull-configuration-for-trunk-based-development/index.md

 ## Conclusion

-To avoid cluttering your git history with pull rebase merges when using Trunk based development, use the tips in this article to configure git pull to avoid these issues.
+To avoid cluttering your git history with pull rebase merges when using Trunk based development, use the git pull settings described in this article to configure git pull.

 Thanks for reading